AljoschaMeyer/pavo-bootstrap/reference.md

 #### `(map-cursor-< map v)`

 Returns a new map cursor (see below), positioned right behind the greatest entry of the map `map` whose key is strictly less than the value `v`, or right before the minimal entry of the set if no such entry exists.

+TODO throw if no such entry exists instead?
+TODO analogously everywhere else (other map cursors, set cursors)

 Time: O(log n), where n is `(map-count map)`.